 Amy Flesher is our Billing Manager.
 Her role on our team is to ensure all clients and insurances are properly billed.
 Amy is the one to talk to if you have questions about your bill.
 She diligently works with each therapist to take some of the confusion out of the complicated process of billing insurances.

-Wendy Schuurman, Connections Specialist
+Adriana Morris, Connections Specialist